d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 Next we need to define and initialize the model parameters.
 As previously, the hyperparameter `num_hiddens` defines the number of hidden units.
 We initialize weights following a Gaussian distribution with 0.01 standard deviation, and we set the biases to 0.

-In [**the initialization function**], the hidden state of the LSTM needs to return an *additional* memory cell with a value of 0 and a shape of (batch size, number of hidden units).
-Hence we get the following state initialization.

 ```{.python .input}
 %%tab all
 class LSTMScratch(d2l.Module):  #@save